- Inventory planning differs from supply chain execution.

 Replenishment Lead Time = Procurement Lead Time (for raw materials, components, and subassemblies) + Shipping Lead Time or Lead Time for Delivery

-There is often discussion of expediting the various lead times, but in many cases, the only lead time that is reasonably capable of being expedited is the shipping lead time or lead time for delivery.
-The shipping lead time or lead time for delivery can normally only be expedited at a considerable expense (unless the product in question is of high value and low weight)
+There is often discussion of expediting the various lead times.
+But in many cases, the only lead time that is reasonably capable of being expedited is the shipping lead time or lead time for delivery.
+The shipping lead time or lead time for delivery can typically only be expedited at a considerable expense (unless the product in question is of high value and low weight)

 There are cases where the opposite occurs, where the total fulfillment lead time is shorter than the order lead time.
 Examples of this include defense contracting and custom suits.
-While it receives a very high amount of coverage, this is in actuality a very small portion of the overall market that is as made to order.
+While it receives a very high amount of coverage, this is, in actuality, a tiny portion of the overall market that is as made to order.
 Make to order products tend to be premium priced, and many products that are thought to be made to order (such as configurable computers) are not made to order at all, but in fact, assemble to order.

 Introduction to Inventory Segments

 In this article, we will cover many of the different ways that inventory can be divided or segmented.

 The Concept of Types of Inventory, Inventory Types, Categories of Inventory, Inventory Categories and Inventory Classification

 There are many concepts of the types of inventory, inventory types, categories of inventory, or inventory categories that are used in supply chain management.
 Some of these have to do with how the types of inventory or inventory types are treated by the supply planning system.
 For instance, high-value product inventory may be set on different supply planning settings that low-value product inventory.